risk-first/website/practices/Estimates.md

 ![Under Construction](images/state/uc.png)

+1. Purpose of Estimating
+  1.  (coordination risk)
+  2.  trying to work out _the value_ of doing some work
+2. How Estimates Fail
+  1. Hidden Risk
+  2. Visible Risk
+3.

+## How Estimates Fail

 The problem with a developer answering a question such as:

 > "How long will it take to deliver X"